-26 of the most stunning spots in Africa
+25 of Africa's most amazing places to visit

 7. Spitzkoppe, Namibia

+Namibia's deserts are so fascinating that another attraction deserves mention in this list.

-The Spitzkoppe feature various granite peaks in Namibia's Namib Desert, with the highest peak hitting nearly 1,800 meters.
+The Spitzkoppe is a grouping of granite peaks in Namibia's Namib Desert, with the highest peak hitting nearly 1,800 meters (about 5,900 feet).
+This place is heaven for climbers, geologists, stargazers and watchers of weaver birds.

-8. Sahara dunes, Morocco
+8. Sahara Dunes, Morocco

 The most user-friendly part of the Sahara is accessible from the northern edge of Morocco.
-You can trek with Berbers from the town of Zagoura, or camp out in Tazzarine where runners from all over the world complete the week-long Marathon des Sables every spring.
+You can trek with Berbers from the town of Zagoura, or camp out in Tazzarine, where runners from all over the world complete the weeklong Marathon des Sables every spring.

-The foot of the Merzouga Dunes is the ultimate location for star-gazing, totally free of light pollution.
+The foot of the Merzouga Dunes is the ultimate location for gazing at stars, totally free of light pollution.

 9. Pyramids of Giza, Egypt